ashkan-soltanieh/game-project/README.md

 ## Match Stick Game (2-Player & 3 Modes)

-This is the repository for my final project assignment for programming with Python course.
+This is the repository for my final project project which I developed a text-based game using Python.

 ## Description